HCloward/boa-process-docs/pages/IGCDocProcess/IGCDocProcess_publishHelp.md

 Entota™ Help updates can be published anytime.
 When a ticket on the Kyber board reaches Done status, it is deployed and the related documentation should be published.
-Refer to Publish IGC™ Release Notes.
+Refer to [Publish Entota™ Release Notes][IGCDocProcess_publishRN].

-### To publish IGC™ Help:
+# To publish IGC™ Help:

-1. You can attach a Word doc to a ticket or you can link a Google doc in an IGC™ Dev team channel for review.
+1. You can attach a Word doc to a ticket or you can link a Google doc in an Entota™ Dev team channel for review.

-2. Next, when Help updates are written and reviewed (if needed), inform the Doc Team in the appropriate Slack Channel that you are going to check out IGC™ Help.
+2. Next, when Help updates are written and reviewed (if needed), inform the Doc Team in the appropriate Slack Channel that you are going to check out Entota™ Help.

 3. [Synchronize your local repo's develop branch with the remote develop branch](#_Synchronize_your_local)